blanedi/Project-python--ClubBlast/README.md

 It can be difficult for busy students (and faculty) to keep track of!
 Our project will allow Hertie community members to identify upcoming club events of significance by entering their interests.
 It will return suggestions of forthcoming club events based on user input, with additional information about the event so the user can make an informed decision on how best to spend their time.

-See for 'project proposal python.docx' for
+See for 'Project proposal Intro Python.docx' for

 Instructions

-Install:
+Libraries and Packages:
+import pandas as pd
+import io
+import datefinder
+import re
+import numpy as np
+from datetime import datetime

-Download data from '
+Download data from 'HertieClubBlast - Final.xlsx'